Leo D. Maloney

-Leo D. Maloney (January 4, 1888 – November 2, 1929) was an American film actor, director, producer, and screenwriter of the silent era.
+Leo Daniel Maloney (January 4, 1888 – November 2, 1929) was an American film actor, director, producer, and screenwriter of the silent era.

 Biography

+Leo Daniel Maloney was born on January 4, 1888, in San Jose, California.
+However some sources state he was born in Santa Rosa, California.
+He attended Santa Clara College (now Santa Clara University).

-Maloney was born in Santa Rosa, California, and built the "Leo Maloney Studio" in the San Bernardino Mountains of Southern California.
+He built the "Leo Maloney Studio" in the San Bernardino Mountains of Southern California.
 He appeared in more than 150 films between 1911 and 1929.
+He appeared in many Western films by Selig Company (also known as Selig Polyscope Company).

-He also directed 47 films between 1914 and 1929.
+He directed 47 films between 1914 and 1929.
 Maloney's final film was one of the first sound pictures, 1929's Overland Bound.
 While at a party in Manhattan to celebrate the completion of that picture, Maloney suffered a fatal stroke.
+His death was probed by police and may have been due to chronic alcoholism.